Advaita Vedanta: Texts

-The Upanishads, the Bhagavad Gitā and Brahma Sutras are the central texts of the Advaita Vedānta tradition, providing doctrines about the identity of Atman and Brahman and their changeless nature.
+The Upanishads, the Bhagavad Gitā and Brahma Sutras are the central texts of the Advaita Vedānta tradition, lending authority to the doctrines about the identity of Atman and Brahman and their changeless nature.

 Adi Shankara gave a nondualist interpretation of these texts in his commentaries.
 Adi Shankara's Bhashya (commentaries) have become central texts in the Advaita Vedānta philosophy, but are one among many ancient and medieval manuscripts available or accepted in this tradition.
 The subsequent Advaita tradition has further elaborated on these sruti and commentaries.
 Adi Shankara is also credited for the famous text Nirvana Shatakam.

 Prasthanatrayi

 The Vedānta tradition provides exegeses of the Upanishads, the Brahma Sutras, and the Bhagavadgita, collectively called the Prasthanatrayi, literally, three sources.